-Texas Extra Credit is a low-cost private student loan developed specifically to help Texas residents pay for college when scholarships, grants, and federal aid just aren’t enough to cover the full cost of attendance.
+Texas Extra Credit is a low-cost private student loan developed specifically to help Texas residents pay for college when scholarships, grants, and federal aid just aren’t enough to cover the full cost of attendance.22

-By offering competitive fixed and variable interest rates, a variety of repayment terms and options, valuable borrower benefits and an easy-to-use, online application that compares estimated repayment amounts for multiple loan scenarios in real time, we know Texas Extra Credit is the answer you’ve been looking for when it comes to paying for your education.
+By offering competitive fixed interest rates, a variety of repayment terms and options, valuable borrower benefits and an easy-to-use, online application that compares estimated repayment amounts for multiple loan scenarios in real time, we know Texas Extra Credit is the answer you’ve been looking for when it comes to paying for your education.

 Texas Extra Credit Education Loan Features